Adding a Userspace C Program as a Buildroot Package

 Now the installation as below:

-$(INSTALL) -D -m 0755 $(@D)/test $(TARGET_DIR)/bin – this copies the test binary test to the $(TARGET_DIR)/bin directory and similary:
+$(INSTALL) -D -m 0755 $(@D)/test $(TARGET_DIR)/bin – this copies the test binary test to the $(TARGET_DIR)/bin directory and similarly:

-$(INSTALL) -D -m 0755 $(@D)//run_test.sh $(TARGET_DIR)/bin
+$(INSTALL) -D -m 0755 $(@D)/run_test.sh $(TARGET_DIR)/bin

 Leave a Reply